Grib diamond mine

 The Grib mine is one of the largest diamond mines in Russia and in the world.
-The Grib diamond pipe is named in honor of Vladimir Grib, a post-graduate member of the exploration team, led by Andrѐy V. Sinitsyn, who died prior to the mine's discovery.
+The Grib diamond pipe is named in honor of Vladimir Grib, a post-graduate member of the exploration team, led by Andrei Vasilievich Sinitsyn, who died prior to the mine's discovery.
 The mine is located in the north-western part of the country in the Arkhangelsk Oblast.
 The mine has estimated reserves of 98.5 million carats of diamonds and an annual production capacity of 3.62 million carats.